Azure/azure-sdk-for-python/sdk/core/azure-core/CLIENT_LIBRARY_DEVELOPER.md

         return status
 ```

 To plug into a client method which was generated as an LRO, you can pass the `polling` keyword argument.
+The `polling`
+keyword argument takes a `azure.core.polling.PollingMethod` and the specific strategy can be passed in to the keyword
+argument `lro_algorithms`:

 ```python
 class ServiceOperations: